balrog-ai/experiments/submissions/LLM/20250113_robust_naive_microsoft_phi-4/README.md

-# BALROG Robust Naive Baseline
+# BALROG DeepSeek R1 Distill Qwen 32B CoT
 We use naive zero-shot agents as the baseline for all the environments in BALROG.

 Specifically: